Jânio Quadros

 As president, he focused on economic reform and attempted to root out corruption.
-He also pursued an independent foreign policy, trying to balance relations between the United States and the Eastern Bloc.
+He also pursued an independent foreign policy, trying to balance Brazil's relations between the United States and the Eastern Bloc.
 Although he was elected by a huge margin, his term was marked by uncertainty and political instability, culminating in his resignation.
-That unexpected move caused national chaos, with the presidency being assumed by João Goulart.
+That unexpected move caused a national crisis, with the presidency being assumed by João Goulart after the Legality Campaign.

 Early life

 Quadros was born in Campo Grande, Mato Grosso do Sul, on January 25, 1917, to Gabriel Quadros and Leonor da Silva Quadros.
 He attended the University of São Paulo, funded his education by teaching geography and Portuguese, and graduated in 1939 with a degree in law.

-He then practiced law and taught at the Dante Alighieri Institute until 1945, when he became involved in politics.
+He then practiced law and taught geography at Dante Alighieri School, in São Paulo, until 1945, when he became involved in politics.

 Early political career

 In 1947, Quadros was elected to the city council of São Paulo, and he was a member until 1950.
 He was very active in the role and introduced more legislation than had any other member.
 Quadros ran for mayor of São Paulo in 1953 and defeated the well-funded establishment candidate, Francisco Cardoso, and served as mayor until 1955.
 During his time as mayor, Quadros gained a reputation for honesty and innovation.
 He frequently visited the poor neighborhoods of São Paulo and listened to the complaints of residents, which made him popular with the working class.
 He also succeeded in balancing the city's budget in under a year, adding to his formidable reputation.

 In 1955, Quadros resigned in order to run for governor of the State of São Paulo.
 He defeated the experienced politician Adhemar de Barros, his longtime rival, by a margin of 1%.
 He served as governor until 1959, when he resigned to run for president.
 Quadros's meteoric rise may be attributed to his widespread use of populist rhetoric and his extravagant behavior.
 He appealed to popular frustration with the government by making his campaign symbol a broom, symbolic of his pledge to "sweep away corruption."
 He was also a very charismatic leader who proved adept at gaining the trust of the public.